 FIGURE 4-11: Use this menu to hide posts and people.

-This menu gives you at least two options regarding the story you are looking at
+This menu gives you at least two options with regard to the story you are looking at

-- >> Hide post: Selecting this option will immediately hide that post from your News Feed.
+- Hide post: Selecting this option will immediately hide that post from your News Feed.
 Additionally, Facebook will try to show you fewer posts "like this."
-In other words, depending on the type of story you are hiding (such as a photo story or life event) Facebook will try not to show you as many of that story type. - >> Unfollow <Friend or Page Name>: Selecting this option will semi-permanently prevent stories from this friend from appearing in your News Feed at all.
+In other words, depending on the type of story you are hiding (such as a photo story or life event) Facebook will try not to show you as many of that story type. - Unfollow <Friend or Page Name>: Selecting this option will semipermanently prevent stories from this friend from appearing in your News

-I say semi-permanently because you will be able to undo this option later if you wish.
+Feed at all.
+I say semi-permanently because you will be able to undo this option at a later time if you wish.

 Selecting either option will hide the story you are looking at and display a small confirmation message to let you know that you have successfully hidden that post or unfollowed your friend.
-You can click the blue Undo here if you regret your actions.
+You can click undo here if you regret your actions.

-If you are looking at a post that involves multiple people, such as a story about Sansa (your friend) tagged in a photo by Petyr (not your friend), you may see additional options to Hide All from Petyr.
+If you are looking at a post that involves multiple people, such as a story about Lina (your friend) tagged in a photo by Connor (not your friend), you may see additional options to Hide All from Connor.
 If someone is sharing a post from a Page or an App, you may also see options to hide posts from that Page or App.